 Paper: 280 gr/m² matt

-Country and region: Canada, Alberta / British Columbia
+Country and region: Kanada, Alberta / British Columbia

 Mountain range: Rocky Mountains